ilan006/arpi_air_canada/README.md

 A sample clusterer is provided in the file `sample_clusterer.py` Its sole purpose is to show how to load the data and manipulate it, then cluster it and evaluate your algorithm.
 Feel free to do whatever you like with this.
 The evaluation framework can also be modified!

+Similarly, for labeling, take a look at `sample_labeler.py` (and also at `sample_clusterer.py` which shows how to use pandas.)

 ## Data preparation
 To prepare the data, the following recipe was used, starting from the original data set in Excel form, to produce the final dataset used in the workshop (`aircan-data-split-clean.pkl` and the equivalent `aircan-data-split-clean.xlsx`).

-**You don't have to rerun this, just use the pickle provided.**
+**You don't have to rerun this, just use the pickle provided, unless you have difficulty loading the pickle.**

 The data split was 82.5% train, 7.3% dev, 10.2% test.